AakashChahal/PythonProjects/README.md

-# PythonScripts
+# PythonProjects

-These are some of my python scripts that i worked on while learning and practicing.
+These are some of small projects that I created to practice and learn Python